 To supplement its consolidated financial results presented in accordance with GAAP, IDT uses non-GAAP financial measures which are adjusted from the most directly comparable GAAP financial measures to exclude certain items, as described in detail below.
 Management believes that these non-GAAP financial measures reflect an additional and useful way of viewing aspects of the Company’s operations that, when viewed in conjunction with IDT’s GAAP results, provide a more comprehensive understanding of the various factors and trends affecting the Company’s business and operations.
 It should also be noted that IDT’s non-GAAP information may be different from the non-GAAP information provided by other companies.
 Non-GAAP financial measures used by IDT include:

-- Provision (benefit) for income taxes, continuing operations
+- Provision for (benefit from) income taxes, continuing operations

-- Diluted net income (loss) per share, continuing operations; and
+- Diluted net income per share, continuing operations; and

 - Weighted average shares outstanding - diluted